loicdescotte/loicdescotte.github.io/_posts/2017-04-12-binding-scalajs.md

 }
 ```

-Now let's initialize our components and build our application in a simple HTML page :
+Finally we can initialize our components and build our application in a simple HTML page :

 ```scala
 @dom def render() = {